wele0612/WhatTheFood/README.md

 # hwHacks2023

-To initialize the database:
+Mysql commands to initialize the database:

-'create database grocery;'
+`create database grocery;`